ImDominus/Dominus/README.md

 # Dominus
 This page is my personal portfolio page.
-If any problem or questions about my files or contents, contact me to E-mail or LinkedIn.
+If have any problem or questions about my files or contents, please contact me to E-mail or LinkedIn.

 E-mail: rudalsdldia2@gmail.com